jinsu/cass-fate/cass-prj/trunk/stable_workload_driver_cassandra/README.txt

 Simply, run these steps:

  % make kill
+ % ant
- % ./scripts/run-one-fail.py
+ % make kill

-   (This will only run 2 or 3 experiments, where in each experiment we just run one failure.
+   (This will run the experiment specified in wl-config.xml file.
    You could see /tmp/fi/expResult/ folder to see how many experiments have been run so far.

+   You can select which experiment to run by changing the content of wl-config.xml. wl-config.xml file specifies what experiment will be run by the workload.

    To stop just hit control-C and then make kill).

- % make kill

  % ls /tmp/fi/expResult
    (if you see exp-00XX directories, then you've succesfully run our program.)

-To run two failures per experiment, you can try this policy below:
+To run a sample workload experiment, you can try the below:

+ % cp wl-config-readrepair3-all.xml wl-config.xml
  % make kill
+ % ant
- % ./scripts/run-two-fail.py
+ % make kill

+     IMPORTANT NOTE: always run "make kill" before and after running each of these policies.

-This policy should run 2 experiments, where in each experiment we inject specific two failures (as defined in the policy).
+The above should run read repair experiment with readrepair3 filter, where we inject specific three failures (as defined in the configuration file).

-Finally, if you want to run all combinations of two failures, you can try this policy:

- % ./scripts/run-brute.py 2

-This will run a very long time.
-Again, you could see /tmp/fi/expResult/ folder to see how many experiments have been run so far.
-To stop just hit control-C and then make kill.

-In every of the experiment directory, you will see some file, such as fsnN-<failureid>.txt.
+In every experiment directory, you will see some file, such as fsnN-<failureid>.txt.
 N represents the i-th injected failure.
 If you inject two failures (see the next section below), then you will find fsn1-<failureid.txt> and fsn2-<failureid.txt>.
 Open the files(s), and